 It’s also a great opportunity to leave early if you need to.

-Plus, as a Mom of two little kids still adjusting to the time zone, I appreciated that Luau Kalamaku ends earlier than other luaus on Kauai.
-This show finished at 8:30pm.
+Plus, as a mom of two little kids still adjusting to the time zone, I appreciated that Luau Kalamaku ends earlier than other luaus on Kauai.
+Our show finished at 8:30 PM.

-The easiest way to reserve your luau on Kauai is to book online.
+The easiest way to reserve your luau dinner at the Kilohana Plantation is to book online.
 They guarantee the lowest price available.

 If you are planning on also doing the train ride, you can get tickets when you arrive or can book online directly through Kilohana Plantation.